-In view of the matters highlighted in Note 10, disclosure of the Group's share of the contingent liabilities of the joint venture as at 31 December 2014 was not deemed necessary and relevant for the purposes of understanding the Group's financial results and position.
-The Group's associate is not deemed material to GO as a reporting entity and accordingly disclosure of the Group's share of the associate's contingent liabilities as at 31 December 2014 was not also deemed necessary.
+In view of the matters highlighted in Note 10, disclosure of the Group's share of the contingent liabilities of the joint venture as at 31 December 2015 was not deemed necessary and relevant for the purposes of understanding the Group's financial results and position.
+Disclosure of the Group's share of the associate's contingent liabilities as at 31 December 2015 was also not deemed necessary, taking cognisance of the insignificance of the related amounts in the context of the Group's financial results and position.